-Following our 2021 Care

-Inspectorate inspection, we

-reviewed our key processes and

-documentation to ensure we

-more accurately recorded

-matters in relation to the threepoint-test.

-Chronology, risk assessment,

-protection planning tools and

-templates have been

-standardised to ensure a more

-protection planning tools and templates have been standardised to ensure a more consistent approach in supporting and informing our ASP investigations as second worker.
+Following our 2021 Care Inspectorate inspection, we reviewed our key processes and documentation to ensure we more accurately recorded matters in relation to the three-point-test.
+Chronology, risk assessment, protection planning tools and templates have been standardised to ensure a more consistent approach in supporting and informing our ASP investigations as second worker.